damir-manapov/thoughts-on-hybrid-storage-via-sagas/README.md

 * How to define abandoned sagas?
 * How to handle partial updates?
-* What is key metrics?
+* What is the key metrics?